An official website of the European Union. See all European Institutions

 The PROMOVE Programme

-PROMOVE refers to a set of EU-funded programmes with an integrated and geographically focused approach to rural development in the Mozambican provinces of Nampula and Zambezia.
-The overall objective of the rural development focal sector is to foster sustainable, inclusive and broad-based economic growth and sustainably reduce poverty through: a) improving food security and nutrition status and b) enhancing rural competitiveness.
-The programme has six components of action, namely Transport; Energy; Agribiz; Nutrition; Biodiversity; and Trade.
+PROMOVE´s overall objective, under the rural development focal sector, is to foster sustainable, inclusive and broad-based economic growth and sustainably reduce poverty through: a) improving food security and nutrition status and b) enhancing rural competitiveness.
+The programme has six components of action, namely Transport, Energy, Agribiz, Nutrition, Biodiversity and Trade.

 PROMOVE Transport - € 124 Million